CQX96/CQX96-Linux/Documentation/process/submitting-drivers.rst

 -------------------------

-Major and minor numbers for block and character devices are allocated by the Linux assigned name and number authority (currently this is Torben Mathiasen).
+Major and minor numbers for block and character devices are allocated by the CQX96 assigned name and number authority (currently this is Torben Mathiasen).
 The site is https://www.lanana.org/.
 This also deals with allocating numbers for devices that are not going to be submitted to the mainstream kernel.